VasilGVasilev/softuni-React/softuniReact/02. Components-Basic-Idea/NBClassVsFunctionalComponent.md

             return()
         }

-    HERE, useEffect() is executed only after every render cycle (both the render and every re-render)
+    HERE, useEffect() is executed after every render cycle (both the render and every re-render)

     To prevent infinite loop side effect, a second argument is called: